singnet/dev-portal/tutorials/publish.md

 _If you are not familiar with Docker you may want to take a look at its official [Get Started Guide](https://docs.docker.com/get-started/)._

+_Note that this tutorial assumes your user is part of the `docker` group that has permissions to contact the daemon.
+To ensure this, use `sudo adduser $USER docker` or read more [in the docker documentation](https://docs.docker.com/install/linux/linux-postinstall/)._

 -------------------------------

 Build your own tutorial Docker image directly from our git repo using the following command: